 Rate this photo:

-Caption: A formation of Sandhill Cranes glides effortlessly through the windy sky and blowing snow.
+Caption: A lone sandhill crane wanders the marshy land of the Monte Vista National Wildlife Refuge looking for food on Saturday, Mar.
+7, 2009.
 For centuries, and most likely millenniums, the Sandhill Cranes have migrated through the fertile San Luis Valley and nearby Rio Grande River populating the farmlands and the Monte Vista National Wildlife Refuge from late February through March before reaching their final destination in the Greater Yellowstone area.
 The population of birds can number in the thousands.
 They will eventually make their way back through Colorado in the early fall before reaching their winter destination in New Mexico.
 Ancient petroglyphs depicting the cranes can be found scattered in the region.
 The people of the San Luis Valley will celebrate the return of the cranes with the 26th Annual Monte Vista Crane Festival on Mar.
 13-15 in Monte Vista.
 (The Gazette, Bryan Oller)

 Album ID: 708642

 This is a low-resolution representation of a high-resolution photo suitable for print reproduction.
 If the image displayed above is color - the print will be color.
 If the image displayed above is black and white - the print will be black and white.

 This preview does not represent high image quality of the products that can be ordered from this site.

 Unauthorized reproduction of this image prohibited by law.
 Watermarks do not appear on the final product.